MarkGrimwood/Mognet-All-Sky-Camera-install/README.md

 Using an RPi Zero has the advantage of being low cost, meaning that if it gets stolen or suffers a weather related failure, then financial loss is minimised

-Full documentation is available in the Wiki https://github.com/MarkGrimwood/Mognet-All-Sky-Camera-install/wiki
+Full documentation is available in the Wiki https://github.com/MarkGrimwood/Mognet-All-Sky-Camera-install/wiki And I've started a discussion thread here https://stargazerslounge.com/topic/376932-another-all-sky-camera/

 # Quick Setup Guide